 Any impairment loss on initial measurement will be taken to income statement.
-These impairment losses will be accorded the usual tax treatment depending on whether these losses are revenue / capital and whether they are realized / unrealized eg if inventories are written down to market value, the writedown or impairment loss is deductible for tax purposes.
+These impairment losses will be accorded the usual tax treatment depending on whether these losses are revenue / capital and whether they are realized / unrealized, eg., if properties not qualifying for capital allowances are written down to market value, the writedown or impairment loss is not deductible for tax purposes.
 For discontinued operations which are defined as operations that had been disposed or are classified as HFS [3.4(b)(i) below], revenue losses which are realized could also be deductible for tax purposes.